top of page

 5. Why is the topic relevant and what is your connection to it?

-• Applicants who advance to an interview will be asked to complete a detailed budget template showing how they intend to spend production funding if accepted to the program.
-Note that applicants may pitch projects with budgets exceeding $25,000 but should have a plan for how they will raise the rest of the needed funds and what they can accomplish within the scope of the $25K budget.
+• Applicants who advance to an interview may be asked to complete a detailed budget template showing how they intend to spend production funding if accepted to the program.
+Note that applicants may pitch projects with budgets exceeding $25,000 but should have a plan for how they will raise the rest of the needed funds and what they can accomplish within the scope of the $18-25K budget.

 I applied for the previous cohort.
 Can I reapply with the same project as last time?